Frodo Baggins: Providence

+Allegiances and betrayals

+Frodo is at the centre of a complex web of medieval feudal-style allegiances and betrayals, involving Sam, Gollum, and Faramir.
+Sam serves him faithfully, but accidentally betrays him to Faramir with the smoke from his cooking fire, and then by mentioning the Ring.
+Frodo offers his service to Faramir, who reciprocally grants him protection in the manner of a feudal lord to a vassal.
+Gollum swears to Frodo not to run off, and for a time guides him faithfully; Frodo is obliged by Faramir to lure Gollum into captivity, which Gollum sees as a betrayal.
+Gollum then swears to Faramir never to revisit the forbidden pool outside Faramir's secret stronghold.
+Frodo thus appears both as a feudal master (to Sam and Gollum) and as a feudal vassal (to Faramir).

 Adaptations

 Frodo appears in adaptations of The Lord of the Rings for radio, cinema, and stage.
 In Ralph Bakshi's 1978 animated version, Frodo was voiced by Christopher Guard.
 In the 1980 Rankin/Bass animated version of The Return of the King, made for television, the character was voiced by Orson Bean, who had previously played Bilbo in the same company's adaptation of The Hobbit.
 In the "massive" 1981 BBC radio serial of The Lord of the Rings, Frodo is played by Ian Holm, who later played Bilbo in Peter Jackson's film adaptation of The Lord of the Rings.
 In Leningrad Television's two-part 1991 teleplay Khraniteli (Keepers [of the Ring]), Frodo was played by Valery Dyachenko, while in the Finnish broadcaster Yle's 1993 television miniseries Hobitit, the role is played by Taneli Mäkelä.

-In The Lord of the Rings film trilogy (2001–2003) directed by Peter Jackson, Frodo is played by the American actor Elijah Wood.
-Dan Timmons writes in the Mythopoeic Society's Tolkien on Film that the themes and internal logic of the Jackson films are undermined by the portrayal of Frodo, which he considers a weakening of Tolkien's original.
+In Peter Jackson's The Lord of the Rings film trilogy (2001–2003), Frodo is played by the American actor Elijah Wood.
+Dan Timmons writes in Janet Brennan Croft's 2004 Tolkien on Film that the themes and internal logic of the Jackson films are undermined by the portrayal of Frodo, which he considers a weakening of Tolkien's original.

 The film critic Roger Ebert writes that he missed the depth of characterisation he felt in the book, Frodo doing little but watching other characters decide his fate "and occasionally gazing significantly upon the Ring".
 Peter Travers of Rolling Stone, however, wrote that Wood played the role with "soulful conviction", and that his portrayal matured as the story progressed.
 Wood reprised the role in a brief appearance in The Hobbit: An Unexpected Journey.

 On stage, Frodo was portrayed by James Loye in the three-hour stage production of The Lord of the Rings, which opened in Toronto in 2006, and was brought to London in 2007.
 Frodo was portrayed by Joe Sofranko in the Cincinnati productions of The Fellowship of the Ring (2001), The Two Towers (2002), and The Return of the King (2003) for Clear Stage Cincinnati.